UModeler/UModeler.github.io/_sources/tutorials/simple_house/basic_frame.rst.txt

   .. figure:: /images/tutorials/simple_house/basic_frame_2.jpg

  4. Now we'll make a roof.
 Choose the Polyline button under Drawing group.
- If it's hard for you to find the button, Press Enter key so that Search edit box under Tools in the inspector is enabled.
+ If it's hard for you to find the button, press Enter key so that Search edit box under Tools in the inspector is enabled.
  Enter "Polyl" there.
 Then only Polyline button will get displayed as follows.
 Press Enter button again so that the Polyline tool will be selected.
   .. figure :: /images/tutorials/simple_house/basic_frame_3.jpg